mavmaso/tvirus/README.md

 # Tvirus

-  It's a RESTfull API for play a game, "The Resident Zombie', as a solution for proposal problem:
+  It's a RESTfull API for play a game, "The Resident Zombie', as a solution for proposal problem abouve.
+  Same of this solution may seens over-engineered, but was to show my skill as a back-end dev.

-### Problem Description
+### Proposal Problem

   The world, as we know it, has fallen into an apocalyptic scenario.
 The "Influenzer T-Virus" (a.k.a.
 Twiter Virus) is transforming human beings into stupid beasts (a.k.a.
 Zombies), hungry to cancel humans and eat their limbs.